bthaas/imagecaptiongen/README.md

 - "people are standing on a beach with a large body of water and mountains in the background"
 - "a basketball player in a white shirt is holding a basketball in front of a crowd"

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+Contributions are welcome!
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for details.

 ## 🚀 Deployment to Google Cloud

 This project is configured for easy deployment to Google Cloud Platform using Cloud Build and Cloud Run.
 The provided script automates the entire process.